-Background The play brought up the sensitive subjects of Apartheid such as inequality & Context • play was written in the Apartheid era, as a form of Protest Theatre, which was confrontational. • It is theatre with a definite agenda: a tool for social change as a response to the negative injustices and conditions of apartheid Albert Luthuli: Who & What is?
-A great South African leader in resistance to apartheid. · received a noble peace price for none violence resistance struggle against apartheid regime. • A former president of the African National Congress (1952-1967).
-Involved in the formation of the freedom charter in 1955 • He is resurrected in the play.
-Albert street: The location of the government offices where black people had to apply for 'DOMPASS'. • Where they waited for a special permitt to work in urban areas.
-A place where black workers importunately display their passes as they clamor for employment by passing white motorists. • Percy and Mbongeni were on a tour with Gibson Kente.
-Background of the • They got stopped and detained at Bophutatswana border. playwrights While waiting they were inspired by the idea of presenting a play based on the theme Jesus Christ returning to Earth during apartheid in SA. • They interviewed people of Johannesburg and Soweto who later form the basis for the characters in the play.
-Barney Simon helped them to polish and stage the play Plot • Woza Albert has an episodic structure, which means that is made up of series of 26 scenes.
+Background & Context The play brought up the sensitive subjects of Apartheid such as inequality play was written in the Apartheid era, as a form of Protest Theatre, which was confrontational.
+It is theatre with a definite agenda: a tool for social change as a response to the negative injustices and conditions of apartheid Who & What is?
+Albert Luthuli: A great South African leader in resistance to apartheid. received a noble peace price for none violence resistance struggle against apartheid regime.
+A former president of the African National Congress (1952-1967).
+Involved in the formation of the freedom charter in 1955 He is resurrected in the play.
+Albert street: The location of the government offices where black people had to apply for 'DOMPASS'.
+Where they waited for a special permitt to work in urban areas.
+A place where black workers importunately display their passes as they clamor for employment by passing white motorists.
+Background of the playwrights Percy and Mbongeni were on a tour with Gibson Kente.
+They got stopped and detained at Bophutatswana border.
+While waiting they were inspired by the idea of presenting a play based on the theme Jesus Christ returning to Earth during apartheid in SA.
+They interviewed people of Johannesburg and Soweto who later form the basis for the characters in the play.
+Barney Simon helped them to polish and stage the play Plot Woza Albert has an episodic structure, which means that is made up of series of 26 scenes.

-- All these scenes have their sub plots, which together tell one story linked by the central question, "What would happen if Morena (Jesus) came to South Africa?" - The final scene (Climax) is in a graveyard; Mbongeni is a gardener.
-After some banter, it turns out that Percy is now Morena come back after three days. - Morena is urged to raise Albert Luthuli the Father of the South African nation - and so finally 'Woza Albert', 'rise up, Albert' is explained - Mbongeni suggests other black heroes like Robert Sobukhwe, Steve Biko, Nelson Mandela, Ruth First, Lilian Ngoyi & Griffix Mxenge need to be raised and Morena raises each before the play ends in a triumphant restoration of the dead and of a long dreamed of justice

-- The play is written in English, Afrikaans with parts of songs and some lines in Zulu; only some Zulu is translated into English. - The language of the play is witty and ironic like the name given to Zuluboy, Bobbejaan and Baaskom are ironic and symbolic. - Language adds to the comic effects in the play like 'cool' referring to heaven.
+All these scenes have their sub plots, which together tell one story linked by the central question, "What would happen if Morena (Jesus) came to South Africa?"
+The final scene (Climax) is in a graveyard; Mbongeni is a gardener.
+After some banter, it turns out that Percy is now Morena come back after three days.
+Morena is urged to raise Albert Luthuli - the Father of the South African nation - and so finally 'Woza Albert', 'rise up, Albert' is explained Mbongeni suggests other black heroes like Robert Sobukhwe, Steve Biko, Nelson Mandela, Ruth First, Lilian Ngoyi &amp; Griffix Mxenge need to be raised and Morena raises each before the play ends in a triumphant restoration of the dead and of a long dreamed of justice Language & dialogue The play is written in English, Afrikaans with parts of songs and some lines in Zulu; only some Zulu is translated into English.
+The language of the play is witty and ironic like the name given to Zuluboy, Bobbejaan and Baaskom are ironic and symbolic.
+Language adds to the comic effects in the play like 'cool' referring to heaven.
+Character Percy Mtwa and Mbongeni Ngema are the sole two actors on stage Role play is used throughout the play One actor plays many roles.
+The play opens up with Percy quickly transforming into a police officer and asking Mbongeni to show his "pass."
+Characters are representational in the play The Antagonists are the white Calvinist members of the government who implement apartheid.